grafana/metrictank/README.md

 * 100% open source
 * graphite is a first class citizen.
 As of graphite-1.0.1, metrictank can be used as a graphite CLUSTER_SERVER.
+* can also be used with Prometheus (but the experience won't be as good as something built just for prometheus, which we're also working on)
 * accurate, flexible rollups by storing min/max/sum/count (which also gives us average).
 So we can do consolidation (combined runtime+archived) accurately and correctly, [unlike most other graphite backends like whisper](https://grafana.com/blog/2016/03/03/25-graphite-grafana-and-statsd-gotchas/#runtime.consolidation)